FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/folder_monitor_uconf.md

 > **Note**
 >
-> All of the examples in this section were written for a UNIX platform.
+> Note: All of the examples in this section were written for a UNIX platform.
 Modify to suit your environment accordingly.

 #### Directory A requirements